Happidrome (film)

 Happidrome is a 1943 British comedy film directed by Philip Brandon and starring Harry Korris, Robbie Vincent and Cecil Fredericks.
 It was a spin-off from the Happidrome BBC radio series which was popular at the time.
 The film was made at the Riverside Studios in Hammersmith, and produced by the musical star Jack Buchanan.
 The sets were designed by the art director William Hemsley.

 Synopsis

 Mr Lovejoy, a struggling actor-manager returns to a small provincial town with plans to put on a show.
 Despite having debts there during the previous visit, he is cunningly able to keep his show on the road and gains free advertising in a newspaper by announcing that local talent will be cast.
-In the meantime he acquires two incompetent assistants, Enoch and Rambsbottom, and Bunty Meadows, an eager would-be star also wangles her way into the company.
+In the meantime he acquires two incompetent assistants, Enoch and Ramsbottom, and Bunty Meadows, an eager would-be star also wangles her way into the company.
 A statuesque but domineering Russian prima donna also joins the cast.

 Bunty's determination to become a leading lady has a disastrous effect on the opening night which is supposed to be a serious play about Ancient Rome, but quickly descends into a total farce.
 With the audience extremely amused, the show is quickly rebilled as a comedy.